yuleung/MixBCT/README.md

 * The main-dir is used for train the Old model
-* BCT_methods/  --- summarized MixBCT, UniBCT, NCCL, BCT
+* BCT_methods/  --- summarized MixBCT, UniBCT, NCCL, BCT, L2, Weakened-L2
 * tools/        --- some preprocessing operations and ijb-c evaluation code

 The code based on the project [insightface](https://github.com/deepinsight/insightface)